bids-standard/bids-matlab/CONTRIBUTING.md

 You can see a list of current contributors in the [README](./README.md).

-If you have made any type of contributions to the BIDS specifications, our team will add you as a contributor (or ask to be added if we forgot).
+If you have made any type of contributions to BIDS-matlab, our team will add you as a contributor (or ask to be added if we forgot).

 ## Thank you!